Sonic the Hedgehog 3 (film): Writing

 Sonic the Hedgehog 3 draws inspiration from the video games Sonic Adventure 2 (2001) and Shadow the Hedgehog (2005).
 Miller said that adapting Sonic Adventure 2 meant that a main question was "how dark can it get" while remaining PG-rated, and Casey said that a main challenge was how to tie Shadow's backstory together with Sonic's story, which he said was achieved by looking at the thematic parallels of the significance of family between the two.
+Casey viewed Sonic and Shadow as mirrors, and in thinking about how to "find some satisfying stuff for Sonic" such that the film did not become "Shadow the Hedgehog, Guest Starring Sonic" and to establish drama, they thought about what events could "drive Sonic over the edge in a similar fashion" as Shadow.
 Among the elements from Sonic Adventure 2 incorporated were the fairy-like creatures the Chao.
 In the film, they are part of a Chao Gardens-themed restaurant in Tokyo, the city where Team Sonic and Shadow face off for the first time.
 Fowler felt using the characters in a popular attraction was believable, and could be used as a plot device, such as when Team Sonic needed to have a moment to regroup and have a conversation about what was going on.
+On introducing Amy Rose in the post-credits scene, Casey and Miller said their final draft of the script had been similar in form, but originally "dipped more into what a story for a fourth film might be", but it was decided that Amy's introduction would be a tease instead of establishing a story.

 Miller said that one main challenge of adapting the story elements of Sonic Adventure 2 was balancing the darkness with the mandate to keep the film family-friendly, and that another was to adapt the story elements for the timeframe and narrative of the film series; Casey said that two obvious examples were that the concept of Gerald, Maria, and Shadow living in the ARK space station as they did in the games would be incompatible with the setting of the 1970s, and discarding Maria's terminal illness from the games as for this story it was not needed.
 To write the dual roles of Gerald and Ivo for Carrey, Fowler said they initially focused on parallels between his two characters, not just with their physical appearances but in characterization as well; they then decided they needed to "create the right sort of conflict" for the film.
+Miller saw this film as central to Ivo, whose character transformation was more extensive than Sonic's.
 Casey said Carrey embraced the story of Gerald's "toxicity" affecting Ivo, who "regresses into a little kid", and said that the "hurt" the film reveals Ivo experienced gave the story more emotion.
 Miller described their role in writing the script for Carrey as building "an arena for him to kind of go bonkers and come up with all these ideas", and that much of the characters' humor was conceived by the actor himself, and Casey described his and Miller's writing as a "framework" for Carrey.